sohampatwardhan/sohampatwardhan/README.md

 ## Hi there 👋

+Thank you for stopping by my GitHub profile.
 I am currently studying for a Master of Science degree in Cyber-Physical Systems at Northeastern University, having recently graduated from the Univeristy of Nottingham with a Bachelor of Engineering degree in Electronic and Computer Engineering.

+My current areas of study include:

+* Machine Learning Algorithms
+* Network Analysis
+* Object-Oriented Programming in Java
+* Embedded System Software Development using C++ and FreeRTOS

 Let's connect!